ohjay/cspy/README.md

 Meanwhile, each constraint is represented as a tuple of N variable names (note: the string names, not the actual variables!) and a _function_ which takes in those N variables and returns either True or False, depending on whether or not the constraint is satisfied.
+**Note:** constraint formulation makes a huge difference.
+Try to minimize the number of variables involved in each constraint.

 ```python
 from cspy import Constraint